remi-san/lock/README.md

 If at least one connected instance fails releasing the lock while still detaining it, the exception will be thrown.

-Redis Connection
+Redis LockStore
 -------------------------------
 Based on [Redlock-rb](https://github.com/antirez/redlock-rb) by [Salvatore Sanfilippo](https://github.com/antirez) and [ronnylt/redlock-php](https://github.com/ronnylt/redlock-php).

 This library implements the Redis-based distributed lock manager algorithm [described in this Redis article](http://redis.io/topics/distlock).

-This lib provides a `RedisConnection` implementing the `RedLock` mechanism.
+This lib provides a `RedisLockStore` implementing the `RedLock` mechanism.

 **DISCLAIMER**: As stated in the original `antirez` version, this code implements an algorithm which is currently a proposal, it was not formally analyzed.
 Make sure to understand how it works before using it in your production environments.

-Other Connections
+Other LockStores
 ---------------------------------
 That will come at some point, but it's not there yet.